pauladixon/ace-of-cups/README.md

 Utilizing Rachel Howe’s Small Spells tarot deck and writings, this app aims to help us check in with the energy of any situation through a simple three-card-pull.
 We can look at these cards as “past” “present” and ”future” in order to note how we may shift our mindset to more gracefully move through any situation in question.

+To check out the tarot deck this app spotlights, head to [Small Spells' page](https://www.smallspells.com/tarot-2) for their feature of the app!

+This web app is additionally optimized for use on iOS Chrome.

 ## Technologies Used: